Global Forecasting Models: Comparative Analysis of Single and Multi-Series Forecasting Modeling

 Conclusion

 The decision between using individual models for each building or a global model for all can greatly impact the outcome.
-Our examination compares these two strategies, highlighting the trade-offs between the precision of single models and the broad applicability of global models.
+Our examination compares these two strategies, highlighting the trade-offs between the forecasting capabilities and computational efficiency.

-• Global Model's Generalization: The global models outperforms single models in terms of mean absolute error, suggesting that it better captures the shared patterns across all buildings, leading to more accurate general forecasts.
+• Predictive Capability: Global models outperform individual models in terms of mean absolute error, suggesting that they better capture the common patterns across series, leading to more accurate forecasts.

-• Efficiency in Computation Time: global model proves more efficient, with a faster elapsed time for forecasting compared to running individual models for each building.
-This highlights the global model's advantage in time-sensitive applications where rapid predictions are valued.
+• Computational Efficiency: Global models prove to be more efficient, requiring less time than running individual models for each building.
+This highlights the advantage of the global model in time-sensitive applications where rapid training and prediction are valued.

 Further research